prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - **`review/needs-review`**: Initial state for all new PRs.
 Indicates the PR needs review from maintainers.
 - **`review/changes-requested`**: Reviewers have requested changes.
 Author action is needed.
-- **`review/lgtm`**: "Looks Good To Me" - PR has received technical approval from a reviewer with domain expertise.
+- **`review/lgtm`**: "Looks Good To Me" - PR has received approval from reviewers.
+If an approving reviewer is code owner the PR is ready to be merged.
-- **`review/approved`**: PR has received final approval from a maintainer with merge rights (per OWNERS or equivalent).

 **Workflow**: All PRs start with `review/needs-review`.
 After review, this transitions to either `review/changes-requested` or `review/lgtm`.
-Once approved by appropriate maintainers, it becomes `review/approved`.
+After requested changes have been addressed, a PR transitions back to `review/needs-review`.
+Once approved by appropriate maintainers, it becomes `review/lgtm`.

 #### 3. Blocking Labels